paczos/c-sharp-lambda-converter/README.md

 A21 Program that converts code with lambda expressions into code without lambda expressions.
 The code is a subset of Java or C#.

+TODO: brief introduction to lambda calculus
+TODO: describe roslyn
+TODO: transformation principles as a list of tasks

 ## Idea ##